 Reference agents demonstrated on the encoded benchmark assembly.
 They are the patterns your designers extend from via the SDK.

-The Spatial Brain™ compiles a CAD assembly into a queryable structure before any solver touches it.
+Read benchmark notes →Quatrion compiles a CAD assembly into a compact, queryable spatial layer before any solver touches it — every agent then inspects geometry, tolerances, surfaces, and clearances without starting from scratch each time.
 The math below is the public face; schemas, encoders, and benchmarks stay IP-protected.

 Each part is encoded as integer-quantized position, orientation, and a shape descriptor.
 A 100–500 MB assembly collapses to a 1–5 MB cache that downstream agents and tools query directly — no re-meshing per question.